geudde/attic-chest/pages/02.season-1/12.meeting-12/05.senate/docs.md

 There every flower that drinks the dew of morn,
 &emsp;Or hails with opening sweets th’ approach of light;
-There every shrub that does the earth adorn,
+There every shrub that does the Earth adorn,
 &emsp;In Senate meet th’ enraptured gazer’s sight.

 One day assembled by the Lily fair,